Mallenia/Data_Science/README.md

-Data Visualisation excercises and final project.
+Visualisation excercises and final project.